-4.4 Patient Group
+4.3 Patient Group

-The patient group includes any patient for whom a physician has requested the respective additional information to support clinical decision-making within the scope of treatments already indicated for the patient.
+The patient group includes any patient for whom a physician has requested the respective information.
+The information provided by DeepPsy Biomarkers are not intended to drive diagnosis, but to support clinical decision-making as an additional source of data.

-- The information provided by DeepPsy is not intended to be used in the presence of neurological pathologies (in the EEG) or cardiac pathologies (in the ECG). - The information provided by DeepPsy is not intended to be used in patients with scalp abnormalities or head injuries. - The information provided by DeepPsy Biomarkers is not intended to drive diagnosis,
+The DeepPsy Report is not intended to be used under the presence of neurological pathologies (in the EEG) or cardiac pathologies (in the ECG).